Getting and staying fit is a long-term commitment, but that doesn’t mean you can’t kick-start a weight loss plan and shed a few pounds in a pinch.

 - Workout 4: 15 x 15-second sprint with 30 seconds rest

-For starters, a 2009 study found that dandelion extract has diuretic effects.
 Coffee is another way to beat bloating, as long as it’s not decaf.
 Your regular cup of joe is a healthy source of caffeine, which can help you lose excess water and burn fat to boot.
+Caffeine has the potential to help promote weight reduction.

 Lastly, watch out for food intolerances.
-If you have a less-than-friendly relationship with gluten or lactose, these dietary triggers can increase water retention and make you look puffier than you otherwise would.
+For example, if you have a less-than-friendly relationship with gluten or lactose, these dietary triggers can increase water retention and make you look and feel puffier than you otherwise would.

-While starving yourself is a definite no-go, a quick break from food in the form of intermittent fasting can help you lose weight and improve your metabolism.
+While starving yourself is a definite no-go, a quick break from food in the form of intermittent fasting may help you lose weight and improve your metabolism.
+Just know that it isn’t for everyone, so check with your doc or a registered dietician before trying it out.

-There are a few ways to do intermittent fasting, but some popular methods include fasting for 14 to 16 hours a day or doing a 24-hour fast once or twice a week.
+There are a few ways to do intermittent fasting, but one popular method includes fasting for 14 to 16 hours a day before your next meal.

 Depending on your lifestyle and any underlying health conditions, intermittent fasting may not be a suitable option for you, and one type of plan may prove more effective for you than another.